Manufacturing Gears With Pulsed Electrochemical Machining (PECM)

 Questions?
 Contact us to learn more about our electrochemical machining services.

-To learn more, see our recently-published article in Gear Solutions Magazine.
+To learn more, see our published article in Gear Solutions Magazine.

 Advanced materials and new manufacturing processes broaden the capabilities of gears for increasingly stressful applications.
 This trend within gear manufacturing is similar to other industries, as gear manufacturers must adopt new machining methods in order to produce smaller, lighter parts while simultaneously lowering production costs.
 Integrating advanced materials into high-resolution parts creates unique manufacturing challenges, currently without a clear, singular solution.